Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_installing.md

 2. Change current directory to project folder and update submodules
 > cd open-cas-linux

+3. Configure Open CAS Linux
+> ./configure

-3. Compile Open CAS Linux
+4. Compile Open CAS Linux and install it
-> make
+> make install

-4. The main outputs of the compilation will be :
+5. The main outputs of the compilation will be :
   - cas_disk.ko  - CAS Disk Kernel Module
   - cas_cache.ko - CAS Cache Kernel module
   - casadm       - CAS Administration Tool

-5. Insert kernel modules
-> insmod modules/cas_disk/cas_disk.ko
-> insmod modules/cas_cache/cas_cache.ko
+  Note that the kernel modules will be inserted during the installation phase

-6. Verify casadm shows kernel module versions
+6. Verify casadm shows the inserted kernel module versions
-> casadm/casadm -V
+> casadm -V

-Optionally, set the kernel modules to autoload and copy executables to a directory in your PATH.
-See your operating system man pages if additional instructions are needed.